 Amber Gold Xtracts on Pinterest too

-Here’s this user’s profile, giving us a glimpse into the rarely-encountered Pinterest side of dab culture.
+Here’s this user’s profile, giving us a glimpse into the rarely-encountered Pinterest side of THC vape culture.

 We also find it on black market sites like these:

 Locations we’ve seen reported so far include Pomona, California, and Philly / Pennsylvania, between the several pages and social media accounts.

 The Amber Gold Xtracts trail pans out here